AtharvaThorve/AtharvaThorve/README.md

 ### /about me

-Software engineer currently pursuing a Master of Computer Science at North Carolina State University.
+**Software engineer** and **Open Source Contributor** currently pursuing a Master of Computer Science at North Carolina State University.

 Hands-on experience with languages like **C++, Java, JavaScript, Golang, Julia, and Solidity**.
 Proficiency in frameworks like **NodeJS, ReactJS, and SpringBoot**.